dalesgit/wiki-vim/pages/easter-6-homily.md

 I'm thinking that as Paul was dealing with dramatic twists in his life, from Pharisee to a mute thrown off his horse, healed and called to preach what he once persecuted.
 And over and over again a voice from within and without telling him: "leave behind what you are comfortable with.
 Come over to Macedonia and help us."
 And he listened to the voice.

 ### We looked at US from outside

-The last few global trips that Mary Pat and I have taken – north to south, east to west --have provided us with a new perspective on this land we call **home**.
+The last few trips that Mary Pat and I have taken have provided us with a perspective on our own country, the place wecall **home**.
+Two years ago we went to the other side of the globe -- going north to south.
+In March and April we went to the other side of the globe going east to west and north to south – then back again.
+[We even traveled in time.
+We had April 10 twice.]

 Many of you have asked, "How was it?", and I have answered, "It was wonderful."
 And it was wonderful.
 Exciting.
-There were high points and low points.
-It was frightening, foreboding, and sobering.
-In some ways it was depressing, leaving us saying, "What is there to do?"
+There were high points, but also low points.
+It was frightening, foreboding, and sobering as we thought about coming back to the US.
+We were left wondering, "What should we do?"

 In other ways it prompted motivation to "do something."
 It encouraged us to ask, "What matters?", or as a former mentor of mine said, "You decide what ditch you're ready to die in."

+The world outside the US looks at folks with the label **American Christian,** and they see something quite different from what we in this country imagine.
+We would generally have dinner each night with different folks.
+The conversation at the table when all of us were from the US was quite predictable.
+We talked about the food.
+About the last excursion we went on.
+The last cruise we were on.
+Our favorite cruise line.
+It seemed as if we never talked about deeper subjects.

+When our table partners were international, the conversation seemed to easily shift to some variation of, "What's going on in the US is frightening and crazy."
+Interestingly there were two couples we befriended that were made up of one US citizen and the spouse who was a citizen of some other country but with a green card.
+As March and April unfolded the emotional tenor shifted from bemusement at what was going on in the US, and then gradually fear and uncertainty.

+There was a sense of powerlessness as our **home** seemed to be changing beyond recognition as we blithely sailed Pacific Ocean.
 ### The last words of my last sermon

-Some of you may remember I ended my last sermon, before we left for the South Pacific with the words, "Do something."
-That was in response to my sense that Christians could no longer be content with being comfortable.
-My greatest fear is to be complicit through complacency.
+Some of you may remember I ended my last sermon, before we left for our cruise with the words, "Do something."
+That was in response to my sense that Christians could no longer be content with being comfortable with the way things have always been.
+I must tell you that my greatest fear is to be complicit through complacency.

 Last week, I heard Fr.
 Peter commend you for the many things that you **are** doing.
 It's really quite amazing.
 And I second his words.
 Well done.